rendaniluk/traffic-rules/readme.md

 When the left arrow is pressed.

-1. Get your current location class name based on the `taxiLocationCounter` variable call the `calculateTaxiLocation` function with it as a parameter.
-Like this `calculateTaxiLocation(taxiLocationCounter)` store the result in a variable.
+1. Store the current value of `taxiLocationCounter` in a new variable for called `previousLocationCounter`.
-2. Increment the counter variable.
+2. Increment the value of `taxiLocationCounter` by one.
-3. Get the next location class name as above.
-4. Pass both class names to the `moveTaxi` function based on the new value of the counter.
+4. Call the `moveTaxi` function like this  `moveTaxi(previousLocationCounter, taxiLocationCounter)`.

 What do you expect to happen?